Skip to main content

 Where to start?

 The first step to understanding how ReBAC should be implemented into your application is to visually map out the resources you want to manage access to via relationships.
-This can be done by putting all of your resources (As nodes) and the relationships between them (As edges) on a graph.
-This should allow you to better visualize the policies you would need to create.
+This can be done by putting all of your resources (as nodes) and the relationships between them (as edges) on a graph.
+This should allow you to visualize the policies you need to create better.

-To learn how to map out and impliment ReBAC using Permit, head on to this section on Building ReBAC policies
+To learn how to map out and implement ReBAC using Permit, head on to this section on Building ReBAC policies